JONATHAN-LEE-01/Portfolio/README.md

   ## **About**

    Hi, I’m Jonathan.
-I'm a Mathematics & Economics student at Western Washington University.
-   <br /> Currently, I'm expanding my mathematical and computer science comprehension in Non-Linear Optimization.
+   <br /> I'm a Mathematics and Economics student at Western Washington University and am currently expanding my mathematical and computer science comprehension in Non-Linear Optimization.
+My personal interests include analyzing data, developing accessible and inclusive communities, assessing public policy implications, and learning personal finance strategies.
+During my studies, I have acquired technical experience in Excel, Stata, Rstudio, and Tableau.
-  <br />My personal interests include everything bike related, building PC's, custom keyboards, audio engineering, physics and personal finance.
-  <br />During my studies, I have acquired technical skills in Stata, Rstudio, Tableau, and a deep understanding of Excel.
   <br />My knowledge of data analytics includes but is not limited to:

  - Probability and Statistical Inferences: